 - Airports - Portland International Jetport is about 2.5 hours away, but add more time to that trip if you're traveling in winter when the road conditions can cause slow traffic or delays.

 - Travel Insurance - We recommend as much travel insurance as you can get here, as the weather can disrupt flights, cause sudden ski resort closures, or leave you stranded for a few extra days.
-Explore outdoor insurance possibilities, so you're concerned in case of an accident.
+Explore outdoor insurance possibilities, so you're not concerned in case of an accident.

 Carrabassett Valley Weather Averages (Temperatures)